Motorola Edge 60 series: Availability and Pricing

 The phone launched in India on April 30, 2025, with availability starting May 7, 2025.
 Pricing is ₹29,999 for the 8 GB + 256 GB model and ₹33,999 for the 12 GB + 256 GB variant.
 It is available in Pantone Dazzling Blue, Sparkling Grape, and Shadow.

 Reception

 The Motorola Edge 60 Pro was well received for offering premium features such as a 1.5K curved OLED display, 6000mAh battery with 90W charging, and a versatile triple-camera setup with telephoto support.
 The use of UFS 4.0 storage and IP69 certification was also noted as beneficial in its segment.

-Criticisms included the use of LPDDR4x RAM instead of the faster LPDDR5 or LPDDR5X, which some competitors provide at similar price points.
-Additionally, the absence of a microSD slot for storage expansion and the lack of a higher refresh rate (above 120 Hz) were mentioned by some reviewers.
+Criticisms included the absence of a microSD slot for storage expansion and the lack of a higher refresh rate (above 120 Hz) were mentioned by some reviewers.